 Located across the river from The Red Mill is the Hunterdon Art Museum.
 The museum is on the site of The Stone Mill, a grist mill dating back to 1763 when it supposedly ground wheat for General George Washington’s army during its encampment in Morristown.
 After grinding wheat for more than a century, the mill was closed.
 The owner at the time was Joseph Kreisler, a man well into his 80s.
 After a brief talk of converting the mill into a pencil factory, he became interested in a local discussion for turning it into an arts center where studios could be rented and exhibitions hosted.
 By the time it sold in 1952, the consensus was for the mill to be converted into a museum.

-Today, the museum contains important twentieth-century art prints from renowned artists, like Salvador Dali, and hosts the works of locally significant artists.
+Today, the museum contains important 20th-century art prints from renowned artists, like Salvador Dali, and hosts the works of locally significant artists.
 The Hunterdon Art Museum showcases contemporary arts and acts as a center for craft and design.
 It also hosts more than 300 classes and workshops for children and adults, including painting, drawing, history of art, embroidery, and even printmaking.
 There is even a summer camp on offer if you’re interested in an art experience for your children.
 Book a poetry or crafting workshop when you visit and enjoy!

 The museum is open from Thursday to Sunday with tickets for adults costing $7.
-Please note, you must be vaccinated or show proof of a negative Covid-19 test in order to visit the museum.

 Walk the Town | Start at The Red Mill + head East on Main Street